mapbox/mapbox.js-plugins/README.md

 grease for the wheels of maps.

-- Each plugin should live in a directory that matches its name.
+- each plugin should live in a directory that matches its name.
-- Each plugin should have an entry in plugins.json with it's directory, version number, and files.
+- each plugin should have an entry in plugins.json with it's directory, version number, and files.

 ## Deploying
-- include your plugins, add entries in plugins.json
+- include plugins dir, add entries in plugins.json
 - run `node build`
-- run `./deploy.sh`
+- run `sh deploy.sh`